Refreshing, robust and tasty, watermelons are always appreciated in any healthy diet.

 Dogs have a talent for getting at the goodies they really shouldn’t.
 Luckily, watermelons are largely safe for dogs to eat – they are not toxic, nor do they have any nasty salts or sugars that can affect the long term health of your pet.

 However, dogs can instead find that the choking hazard of a recklessly eaten watermelon, or the potential for them to cause damage to their surroundings if gnawing and thrashing at a whole one, can cause all kinds of issues.

 Dogs who have eaten watermelon before and who have found a whole one to try and get into will be confounded by the toughness of that thick green rind surrounding the red sweet goodness inside.

 Frustrated, many dogs begin thrashing the watermelon around to try and break it – sometimes accidentally hurling it at your home decorations in the process!

-This is more a behaviour issue than a health risk one, luckily, but it’s still super important to make sure that effective boundaries are set.
+This is more a behavior issue than a health risk one, luckily, but it’s still super important to make sure that effective boundaries are set.

 After all, a dog who believes that he or she can get away with sneaking food might well attempt a less safe snack in the future, and that could cause some really big problems.

-Watermelon is a fantastic and healthy way to either reward good behaviour in your dog, get a few more vitamins into their system, or both.
+Watermelon is a fantastic and healthy way to either reward good behavior in your dog, get a few more vitamins into their system or both.